CSE Performance Management Process

 What makes this simplified performance management practice different from the previous performance management practice is the emphasis on the regular check-in conversations between supervisors and their staff to discuss development and offer feedback.
 These conversations are key to driving performance, developing skills and abilities, and building relationships.

 At the end of the performance year employees and supervisors will each have an opportunity to provide a brief summary of the employee's development conversations from the year in the PAT.
 Then the supervisor will evaluate staff performance using a three-point scale.

 Performance Appraisal Tool (PAT)

-CSE is also adopting a new Performance Appraisal Tool (PAT), a secure online performance evaluation tool that supports supervisors and staff in a simplified and meaningful performance management process.
+CSE has adopted the University's Performance Appraisal Tool (PAT), a secure online performance evaluation tool that supports supervisors and staff in a simplified and meaningful performance management process.
 PAT is essentially a hub for goals, notes from check-in conversations, and the performance evaluation forms.

 Are you a supervisor and need to know how to use the University's PAT?